Wide Angle Binoculars

 I'm not suggesting that to get a wide angle binocular great for bird watching, that you have to buy one of the top of the range binoculars listed above.
 What it does is to act as a reference point as almost every birder I know would be more than happy with any of those listed above.
 It also shows that some figures can be misleading and it is worth taking all of the measurements into account when deciding on the right pair for your needs.

-Based of the binoculars above, a wide angle binocular would have an:
+Based of the binoculars above, I would say that to be considered as a wide angle binocular it would would have an:

 Comparing binoculars can be difficult as not all manufacturers list all of the stats and so to make it easier I have created a Field of View Conversion Table, that should help.